-I created my book and, now, this website as my gifts to you and to the world.
+I created my book and, now, this website as my contributions to you and to the world.
 They are works of love, not just in their creation but in their goal: to connect people with nature and to spark countless love affairs.
-Yet, they are merely doorways into the natural world.
+Yet, these just doorways into the natural world.
 I invite you to cross the threshold, go outside, and explore.
 Be awed by nature’s beauty.
 Ponder its mysteries and delight in its wonder.
 And, if you do, you will surely fall into everlasting love.

-Even though I love Chicago nature, my love alone isn’t enough.
-Many more people need to love it so that it can be protected and restored to health.
+Even though I, and many restoration volunteers, have fallen in love Chicago nature, it isn’t enough.
+Many more people need to love it so that it can be restored to health.
 And because you can’t love and support something that you don’t know about, I created my coffee-table book and launched this website to introduce Chicagoans to the wonders of nature that exist right down the road.

 Why These Preserves?

-The nature preserves presented here represent what I’ve determined from years of experience to be the finest examples of the natural history of the region known as Chicago Wilderness.
+Just like our national parks that showcase the natural wonders of the United States, I’ve chosen my own set of showcase preserves to best represent the natural history of the region known as Chicago Wilderness.
 It is an area formed by glaciers that receded about 13,000 years ago and is defined by its unique geology and habitats that extend around the lake from southeast Wisconsin into northwest Indiana.

 There are hundreds of nature preserves within the Chicago region, and I encourage you to visit them.
-However, many are under attack by weedy invaders from other regions and continents, and only a few remaining native plants remain—species that represent Chicago’s natural history.
-Over my many years photographing for Chicago Wilderness magazine, I have fallen in love with a special handful of sites that are not only exceptional in terms native biological diversity, but they are especially beautiful and provide an escape from urban life.
-They’ve stolen my heart, and my hope is that they’ll steal yours, as well.
+However, many no longer feature a wide array of native plant species because they are under attack by weedy invaders from other regions and continents.
+Over my many years photographing for Chicago Wilderness magazine, I have discovered and fallen in love with a special handful of sites.
+Not only do they offer exceptional native biological diversity, but they are especially beautiful and provide an escape from urban life.
+They have stolen my heart, and my hope is that they’ll steal yours, as well.